Aurelio Minuti

 • Endocan Knockdown Down-Regulates the Expression of Angiogenesis-Associated Genes in Il-1ß Activated Chondrocytes

-Michele Scuruchi, Federica Aliquò, Angela Avenoso, Giuseppe Mandraffino, Giovanna Vermiglio, Aurelio Minuti, Salvatore Campo, Giuseppe Maurizio Campo, and Angela D’Ascola
+Michele Scuruchi, Federica Aliquò, Angela Avenoso, Giuseppe Mandraffino, Giovanna Vermiglio, Aurelio Minuti, Salvatore Campo, Giuseppe Maurizio Campo, Angela D’Ascola